jose-delarosa/sysadmin-tools/red-hat-satellite/README.md

 # Example Output

-Since this script is meant to be run as a cron job, all output is directed to a log file specified by the variableg LOG_DIR and LOG_FILE.
+Since this script is meant to be run as a cron job, all output is directed to a log file specified by the variables `LOG_DIR` and `LOG_FILE`.

 Example log file:
 ~~~